 The Noble Prophet (S) had four daughters and three sons.
-Six of these children were from Lady Khadijah and one son from Mariyah Qibtiyah (مارية القبطية), with the name of Ibrahim.
+Six of these children were from Lady Khadijah and one son from Mariyah Qibtiyah (مارية القبطية), by the name of Ibrahim.

 All of the children of Prophet Muhammad (S) died during his life span except Fatimah, and his bloodline continued through this heavenly lady.
 In this article, we will discuss the following topics:

 - What Were the Names of Prophet Muhammad’s Daughters?

 - The Best Father-Daughter Relationship

 - The Prophet Visited Fatimah Every Day

 - Girls Turned to Be Strong Women in the School of the Prophet (S)